MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_CashBackPromos.md

   We automatically enable Cash back promotions for ad campaigns in the retail segment that meet the following requirements:

-  - Conversions are of type “Purchase.”
+  - Conversions are of type â€œPurchase.â€
   - Campaigns are using a compatible bidding strategy that is optimized for growing conversions and conversion values.
 Your campaign's budget amount must also be able to support Cash back promotions.
   - Active campaigns with good campaign performance metrics.